TheEdoRan/next-safe-action/website/docs/define-actions/action-utils.md

 ---
-sidebar_position: 3
+sidebar_position: 7
 description: Action utils is an object with useful properties and callbacks functions that you can use to customize the action execution flow.
 ---

 # Action utils

-Action utils is an object with some useful properties and callbacks passed as the second argument of the [`action`/`stateAction`](/docs/safe-action-client/instance-methods#action--stateaction) method.
+Action utils is an object with some useful properties and callbacks passed as the second argument of the [`action`/`stateAction`](/docs/define-actions/instance-methods#action--stateaction) method.

 ## Throw errors when they occur

 Starting from v7.4.0, you can now pass optional `throwServerError` and `throwValidationErrors` properties at the action level, if you want or need that behavior.
 Note that the `throwValidationErrors` property set at the action level has a higher priority than the one at the instance level, so if you set it to `false` while the one at the instance level is `true`, validation errors will **not** be thrown.

-## Callbacks
+## Action callbacks

+- `onSuccess`: called when action execution succeeds.
+- `onError`: called when action execution fails (validation errors or server error).
+- `onSettled`: called when action execution succeeds or fails.

 With action callbacks you can perform custom logic after the action is executed, on the server side.
-You can provide them to [`action`/`stateAction`](/docs/safe-action-client/instance-methods#action--stateaction) method in the second argument, after the server code function:
+You can pass them to [`action`/`stateAction`](/docs/define-actions/instance-methods#action--stateaction) method in the second argument, after the server code function.
+They don't return anything and can be async or not.

 ```tsx
 import { actionClient } from "@/lib/safe-action";